scds/rdm-best-practices/topics/4-publishing.md

 <img src="../assets/img/lessons/pub1.png" width="100%">

 In a typical scenario, you'll have a researcher or research team that has just finished their research process.
-As a result of their research, they'll have gathered a bunch of research data, which is then used in a publication or journal.
+As a result of their research, they'll have gathered research data, which supports a publication or journal.
 The research data, however, is not made publicly available.

 </div>